-We all want financial success.
-So we have enough money to look after ourselves in retirement.
+We all want financial success to have enough money to look after ourselves in retirement.
 But how do we go about it?
 What should we do with our money?
 The answer you get will depend on where you look:

 Credit card companies encourage us to forget about savings.
 A life of luxury awaits us if we just borrow that little bit extra.